Allergic reactions can be triggered by house dust mites in your bedding, grass pollens in the summer breeze or peanuts taken in the diet.

 Intradermal Tests are a form of skin prick testing, where a trace of the allergen is injected into the skin to raise a small bleb.
 If allergic, the bleb will itch and turn red.
 This test is mainly used in local anaesthetic and antibiotics allergy testing, when the skin prick test is negative but an allergy is suspected.

-If there isn’t a skin prick test available, or the person has bad eczema and the skin cannot be tested, then we recommend a RAST (Radio-Allergo-Sorbent Test) on a blood sample.
+For reliable blood testing to determine allergies, we recommend an IgE or RAST (Radio-Allergo-Sorbent Test) on a venous blood sample.
 This test detects specific IgE antibodies produced by the body’s immune system.
-The problem with this test is that you get a lot of false positive results (the test shows a low grade of reactivity, but you are able to eat that food or be exposed to pollen without reacting).
-The modern CAP technology is now used and local Pathology laboratories process these tests, such a Lancet, Pathcare and Ampath in South Africa, All these tests are covered by Medical Aid Insurance and over 400 individual CAP RAST tests are now available.
+The test is very sensitive and sometimes flags up false-positive results.
+However the modern CAP technology is now used and much more reliable, most local Pathology laboratories process these tests, such a Lancet, Pathcare and Ampath in South Africa and they have subsidiaries throughout Southern and East Africa.
+Most of these tests are covered by Medical Aid Insurance and over 400 individual CAP RAST tests are now available including the microarray component tests.

 Measuring Total IgE – a word of caution: We historically made use of Total IgE as an indicator of probable allergy.
 Although this test is positive in many allergy sufferers, some people with no allergies can have non-specifically raised Total IgE.
 For example in non-allergic eczema we can see very high levels of Total IGE, whereas in allergic rhinitis, the Total IgE may be paradoxically low while a specific IgE test for pollen is more accurate.